Fenway Park: Features

 Fenway Park is one of the two remaining jewel box ballparks still in use in Major League Baseball, the other being Wrigley Field; both have a significant number of obstructed view seats, due to pillars supporting the upper deck.
 These are sold as such, and are a reminder of the architectural limitations of older ballparks.

 George Will asserts in his book Men at Work that Fenway Park is a "hitters' ballpark", with its short right-field fence (302 feet), narrow foul ground (the smallest of any current major league park), and generally closer-than-normal outfield fences.
 By Rule 1.04, Note(a), all parks built after 1958 have been required to have foul lines at least 325 ft long and a center-field fence at least 400 ft from home plate.
-(This rule had the unintended consequence of leading to the "Cookie-Cutter Stadium" era, which ended when Camden Yards opened in 1992.)
+(This rule had the unintended consequence of leading to the "Cookie-Cutter Stadium" era, which ended when Oriole Park at Camden Yards in Baltimore opened in 1992.)
 Regarding the narrow foul territory, Will writes:

 The narrow foul territory in Fenway Park probably adds 5 to 7 points onto batting averages.
 Since World War II, the Red Sox have had 18 batting champions (through 1989)...
 Five to 7 points are a lot, given that there may be only a 15- or 20-point spread between a good hitting team and a poor hitting team.

-Will states that some observers might feel that these unique aspects of Fenway give the Red Sox an advantage over their opponents, given that the Red Sox hitters play 81 games at the home stadium while each opponent plays no more than seven games as visiting teams but Will does not share this view.
+Will states that some observers might feel that these unique aspects of Fenway give the Red Sox an advantage over their opponents, given that the Red Sox hitters play 81 games at the home stadium while each opponent plays no more than seven games as visiting teams, but Will does not share this view.

 Fenway Park's bullpen wall is much lower than most other outfield walls; outfielders are known to end up flying over this wall when chasing balls hit that direction, such as with Torii Hunter when chasing a David Ortiz game-tying grand slam that direction in game 2 of the 2013 ALCS.